uc-r/uc-r.github.io/analytics/predictive/iml-package.md

 5. Interpret / visualize the surrogate model
 ```

 `iml` provides a simple decision tree surrogate approach, which leverages `partykit::cpart`.
 In this example we train a CART decision tree with max depth of 3 on our GBM model.
-You can see that the white box model does not do a good job of explaining the black box predictions ($R^2 = 0.438$).
+You can see that the white box model does not do a good job of explaining the black box predictions ($$R^2 = 0.438$$).
 The plot illustrates the distribution of the probability of attrition for each terminal node.
-We see an employee with `JobLevel` $>1$ and `DistanceFromHome` $\leq 12$ has a very low probability of attriting.
+We see an employee with `JobLevel` $$>1$$ and `DistanceFromHome` $$\leq 12$$ has a very low probability of attriting.

 ```r